tsrobsworld/find_users_without_org_memberships/README.md

 A Python script to find Snyk group memberships (optionally filtered by role name) and check if those users have any organization memberships.

-## ⚠️ **IMPORTANT WARNING**

-**This script reads Snyk group and organization membership data.
-It does not modify or delete any data.
-Use responsibly and ensure you have proper permissions.**

 ## Features

 * 🔍 **Group Membership Discovery**: Find all group memberships or filter by role name